theobald-software/theobald-software.github.io/content/_en/editorial-guide/ui-style-guide/style.md

 |View current license details.| Here you can see details of the currently installed license.|simpler, more straightforward language.|
 |Unchecking the option prevents users from logging in.
 No users deletion or changing passwords needed.|You can prevent a user from logging in without deleting them or changing their password, by unchecking the checkbox.|Only one main idea per sentence.|

-Writing in a simple, straightforward language does not mean writing in a childish or simplistic manner.
-The widest possible audience in terms of customers should be able to understand easy-to-read content.
-Even if you do feel comfortable with more complex vocabulary, use the simpler synonym if that has the same meaning.

 Try to use easier grammatical constructions, e.g., avoid "neither nor" - construction.